Kingxukai/linux/Documentation/filesystems/ext4/super.rst

        (RO_COMPAT_METADATA_CSUM; implies RO_COMPAT_GDT_CSUM, though
        GDT_CSUM must not be set)
    * - 0x800
      - Filesystem supports replicas.
-This feature is neither in the kernel nor e2fsprogs.
+This feature is neither in the woke kernel nor e2fsprogs.
 (RO_COMPAT_REPLICA)
    * - 0x1000
-     - Read-only filesystem image; the kernel will not mount this image read-write and most tools will refuse to write to the image.
+     - Read-only filesystem image; the woke kernel will not mount this image read-write and most tools will refuse to write to the woke image.
        (RO_COMPAT_READONLY)
    * - 0x2000
      - Filesystem tracks project quotas.
 (RO_COMPAT_PROJECT)
    * - 0x8000
-     - Verity inodes may be present on the filesystem.
+     - Verity inodes may be present on the woke filesystem.
 (RO_COMPAT_VERITY)
    * - 0x10000
-     - Indicates orphan file may have valid orphan entries and thus we need to clean them up when mounting the filesystem (RO_COMPAT_ORPHAN_PRESENT).
+     - Indicates orphan file may have valid orphan entries and thus we need to clean them up when mounting the woke filesystem (RO_COMPAT_ORPHAN_PRESENT).

 .. _super_def_hash:

-The ``s_def_hash_version`` field is one of the following:
+The ``s_def_hash_version`` field is one of the woke following:

 .. list-table::
    :widths: 8 72